ReDI-School/fullstack_bootcamp/projects/00_mini_milestone/README.md

 **Steps:**

-1. Create a public repository on GitHub ([further resources](https://redi-school-1.gitbook.io/full-stack-bootcamp/0.-project-mini-milestone/how-to-initiate-a-project))
-2. Clone the repository locally on your computer
-3. Start the project in VS Code
+1. Start the project in VS Code
-4. Create the HTML structure
+2. Create the HTML structure
-5. Add styling with CSS (Have a look at the [style guide](https://github.com/ReDI-School/fullstack_bootcamp/blob/main/projects/00_mini_milestone/style_guide.md) for color and font suggestions.)
+3. Add styling with CSS (Have a look at the [style guide](https://github.com/ReDI-School/fullstack_bootcamp/blob/main/projects/00_mini_milestone/style_guide.md) for color and font suggestions.)
+4. OPTIONAL: Push your code to a GitHub Repository ([further resources](https://redi-school-1.gitbook.io/full-stack-bootcamp/0.-project-mini-milestone/how-to-initiate-a-project))

 **The page should include the following sections:**